djames1/uxp-overlay/README.md

 ## List of packages
 - www-client/iceweasel-uxp
--- Fork of Basilisk with freedom respecting branding and additional privacy flags at compilation
+-- Fork of Basilisk browser with open source branding and with additional privacy flags at compilation
 - www-client/iceape-uxp
--- Fork of Seamonkey with freedom respecting branding and additional privacy flags at compilation
+-- Fork of SeaMonkey suite with open source branding and additional privacy flags at compilation
+--- This has a different GUID than SeaMonkey so most addons will not work without, at minimum, adding the GUID to `install.rdf` in the downloaded addon .xpi file

 ## TODO
-- Improve iceweasel-uxp ebuild - very poorly written at the moment
-- Make a Basilisk ebuild based on the iceweasel-uxp ebuild
-- Potentially create a binary package that pulls basilisk upstream binaries
+- Improve Iceweasel-UXP and Iceape-UXP ebuilds - both are missing some options, such as the ability to choose between GTK2 or GTK3
-- Determine if we can extract the pre-compiled binaries from Hyperbola Linux packages
+- Determine if we can extract the pre-compiled binaries from Hyperbola Linux packages in order to create bin packages
-- Create an icedove-uxp ebuild
+- Create an Icedove-UXP ebuild - this is low priority as I don't use Icedove-UXP

-- (Maybe) Create a New Moon ebuild with the option to compile with WebRTC
+## WON'T DO
+- Basilisk ebuild
+-- This won't happen as Basilisk has a restrictive branding policy and we already have Iceweasel-UXP
+- basilisk-bin ebuild
+-- See above
+- Create an unbranded Pale Moon (New Moon) ebuild with compile flags not present in the official Pale Moon ebuild -- I have no interest in this as I don't use Pale Moon, but I would accept a pull request for this.

 ## Credits
-iceweasel-uxp overlay taken from https://github.com/g4jc/iceweasel-uxp-overlay
+Initial iceweasel-uxp package taken from https://github.com/g4jc/iceweasel-uxp-overlay